 An used to be the main tour guide of Mekong Zigzag, but now she became the operation manager, a very important role of the team.

 Sometimes, she still joins the tour as a guide.
-Her guiding style is considered the most relaxing in the team.
+Her guiding style is considered the most relaxing style in the team.

 Chi is the Ba Danh homestay's owner’s younger sister.
 Ba Danh homestay is where guests will have lunch during the tour.